MDD-0928/PTCR_MindSpore/README.md

 # PTCR_MindSpore

-This is a MindSpore implementation of the PTCR proposed in *[Pyramidal Transformer with Conv-Patchify for Person Re-identification.](https://dl.acm.org/doi/10.1145/3503161.3548770)*
+This is a MindSpore **Ascend** implementation of the PTCR proposed in *[Pyramidal Transformer with Conv-Patchify for Person Re-identification.](https://dl.acm.org/doi/10.1145/3503161.3548770)*

 ##  Environment